jithvar/yii2-ringcentral/README.md

    - Enable "JWT auth flow"
    - Generate a JWT token with the required permissions (especially "Fax")
 4. Copy the generated JWT token and use it in your configuration

+Note: JWT tokens have a fixed expiration time (typically 1 hour).
+When a token expires, you'll need to generate a new one from the Developer Portal.

 ## License